 In an ideal world, intelligence analysts provide objective assessments to senior officials that help them make more informed foreign policy decisions.
 This relationship breaks down when policymakers selectively focus only on favorable assessments and willfully ignore the rest, otherwise known as neglect.
 This can happen for several reasons, including excessive confidence in their abilities and the tendency to lean too heavily on personal interactions as guides to policy.

-Trump seemed to enjoy awith Mike Pompeo, whom he tapped to head the CIA in January 2017.
-But suggest that the president sees the U.S. intelligence community as part of a “ ” that looks to undermine him at every turn.
+Trump seemed to enjoy a close relationship with Mike Pompeo, whom he tapped to head the CIA in January 2017.
+But numerous accounts suggest that the president sees the U.S. intelligence community as part of a “deep state” that looks to undermine him at every turn.
 To the extent that the open letter condemning the decision to revoke Brennan’s security clearance solidifies these views, it is plausible that Trump could turn even further away from the intel community.

 And there’s a second possible consequence of this week’s clearance saga: politicization, or “fabricat[ing] or distort[ing] information to serve policy preferences or vested interests.”
 This could involve direct politicization — when policymakers actively intervene to alter analytic conclusions produced by the intelligence community.